eth-cscs/DLA-Future/README.md

 ## How to install DLA-Future with spack

-We provide a spack package DLA-Future that can be easily add to your own spack as follows:
+We provide a spack package DLA-Future that can be easily added to your own spack as follows:

-`spack repo add spack`
+`spack repo add <dlaf root>/spack`

 This will add a new repository with namespace `dlaf`.

-The command to install the library for example on an HPC cluster will be similar to:
+Example installation:

+`spack install dla-future ^intel-mkl`

+Notice that, for the package to work correctly, the HPX option `max_cpu_count` must be set accordingly to the platform, as it represents the maximum number of OS-threads.

-`spack install -v --test=root dla-future ^mkl ^hpx max_cpu_count=256`
+`spack install -v dla-future ^intel-mkl ^hpx max_cpu_count=256`

 ## How to use the library